lmhale99/iprPy/doc/source/intro.rst

 With iprPy, the idea is to avoid these complications beforehand through proper calculation design.

-- Python :any:`calculation scripts <basics/calculation>` are used to collect
-  specific calculation processes (steps 2-5 of the research workflow above) into independent, self-contained units of work.
+- Python calculation scripts are used to collect specific calculation processes (steps 2-5 of the research workflow above) into independent, self-contained units of work.
 Each self-contained calculation allows for the entire calculation technique and knowledge behind